 Having read your article regarding Top 10 Agency Tricks, I just wanted to know where I stand regarding myself and the client knowing how much the agency is charging them and paying me.

 I have been contracting since 2004, developing PHP Web Apps and Managing teams and projects and i have been developing web applications since 2000.

-In June 2009 I was called by an agent.
+In June 2016 an agent called me.
 I was first with my rate, £290pd and I was pretty firm at this, knowing how agents work, having contracted with some of the biggest.